Overengineering Structural Features

 The best time to challenge geometric complexity is during early concept review, before industrial design decisions are locked.
 Replacing organic transitions with compound radii, reducing rib depth, and standardising fillet sizes across a part are changes that take minutes to implement in CAD but can remove hours of machining time from the tooling schedule.
 Balancing aesthetics with manufacturability is not a compromise; it is a design discipline that produces better products at lower cost.

-Case Study: Wearable Electronics Housing A wearable electronics company requested a premium cosmetic finish across all exterior and interior molded surfaces.
-Toolmakers identified that the specification would require extensive polishing and significantly increase mold fabrication time.
-After reviewing the product’s user interaction points, the design team limited premium finishes to visible exterior surfaces only.
-Interior and mating surfaces were assigned practical functional grades.
-This reduced mold finishing requirements while maintaining product aesthetics where it mattered most. |
+A wearable electronics company specified a premium cosmetic finish for all exterior and interior molded surfaces.
+During the tooling review, engineers identified that the finish requirements would require extensive mold polishing, increase mold fabrication time, and add unnecessary tooling cost.
+After evaluating the product’s user interaction points, the design team limited premium finishes to visible exterior surfaces, while interior and mating surfaces were assigned functional surface finish grades.
+This optimization reduced mold finishing effort, shortened tooling lead times, and maintained the desired product aesthetics where they mattered most.

 3. Over-Specifying Cosmetic Surface Finish Requirements